');

 About Summersville, WV

-Summersville is a small community in West Virginia with a population of 3,397 residents.
-The median household income is $52,321 per year, which is near the national average.
-The median age in Summersville is 59.4 years.
+Summersville is a small town located in West Virginia with a population of 3,397 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $52,321 per year, which is 30% below the national median of $75,149.
+The median age of 59.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Summersville Ranks in West Virginia